 Most couples that choose to get married in Thailand want to feel like they are in Thailand, so I recommend you go for a venue / location with traditional thai architecture like Thai Sala near either the beach or in the jungle.

-Another factor to consider when budgeting for your wedding in Thailand is the cost of accommodation for you and your guests.
+Another factor to consider when budgeting for your Thailand wedding is the cost of accommodation for you and your guests.
 If you choose a venue that doesn’t have accommodation on site, you’ll need to factor in the cost of hotel rooms or rental properties for your guests.
 Additionally, you’ll need to consider the cost of transportation to and from the venue.

 There are many resorts and hotels in Thailand that offer wedding packages.
 These packages typically include everything from the ceremony and reception to the catering and flowers.